BlockscapeNetwork/peerdx/README.md

 Go 1.13+

+## Install

+Clone this repo and run `go install` within its root directory.

 ## How to Run Diagnostics on Address Books

 In order to compare address books, put them into one directory and type: